 Does Skate Canada supply transportation to and from the arena?

 Skate Canada does not offer transportation for spectators.
 For information on public transportation, visit www.translink.ca

 Is parking available at Doug Mitchell Thunderbird Sports Centre?

 Yes.
 Parking is available at the Thunderbird Parkade.
 UBC Parking has moved to a “pay by plate” system – note your plate and pay for parking at the pay machines after you’ve parked your car.

 For more information and to see a parking map, please visit: https://thunderbirdarena.ubc.ca/transportation/getting-here/

 Will this event be broadcast or streamed?

-All practices will be streamed.
-The competition will be broadcast on CTV/TSN.
-Exact channel allocation will be posted on website closer to the event.
+The competition will be broadcast on CBC and live streamed on CBC Gem.
+Exact channel allocation and broadcast schedule will be posted on website closer to the event.

 Where can I send a question if it does not appear on this list?

 If you have any questions which are not answered here, please forward them to [email protected]